weegeekps/extra-life-overlay/README.md

 1. Go to your Extra Life page.
 2. Note the URL, you should see something like `https://www.extra-life.org/index.cfm?fuseaction=donordrive.participant&participantID=123456`
 3. Take the number to the right of the `participantID=`, this number is your participant ID.
-In the example, this is `123456`.
+In the example this is `123456`.

 ### General instructions